• Skip to primary navigation

 • Acceptance testing

-BVA is also used to evaluate how efficient an algorithm or program is at processing all possible inputs by testing it against a range of input values and thereby determining the point at which it no longer functions correctly.
+BVA is also used to evaluate how efficient an algorithm or program is at processing all possible inputs by testing it against a range of input values, thereby determining the point at which it no longer functions correctly.

-The technique can be applied both for positive (or affirmative) boundary checking as well as negative (or non-affirmative) boundary checking.
+The technique can be applied both for positive (or affirmative) boundary checking and negative (or non-affirmative) boundary checking.
 A positively specified BVA would entail checking the test data for values that fall within a particular range using some pre-defined set of values, whereas, for a negatively specified BVA, we check the test data for any value that falls outside this preset range.

 Boundary Value Analysis belongs to the general method of software testing.
 It is a type of black-box testing.
 A BVA test looks for input values that fall outside the acceptable range of the program or algorithm when it processes them.

 This technique can also be used to evaluate the efficiency and accuracy of programs since it tests these algorithms against a wide variety of possible inputs.
-For example, an algorithm that calculates income tax based on some pre-defined formula could be tested using lots of different incomes through boundary value analysis in order to establish whether it has any bugs or not (i.e., produces results that don’t conform to specified specifications).
-We will now look at how we can best use spreadsheet automation during BVA testing.
+For example, an algorithm that calculates income tax based on some pre-defined formula could be tested using lots of different incomes through boundary value analysis to establish whether it has any bugs (i.e., produces results that don’t conform to specified specifications).
+We will now look at how to use spreadsheet automation during BVA testing best.